sriharimuralidhar1/secure-asset-portal/QUICKSTART.md

 ✅ Install all dependencies
 ✅ Configure your environment
+✅ Generate SSL certificates
 ✅ Set up the database
 ✅ Build the application
-✅ Start the server
+✅ Start HTTPS server
 ✅ Open your browser automatically

 ## What You'll Need